Back to Blog

 Stop Paying the Legacy Tax

 Modern cloud-native architecture is inherently more secure, infinitely faster, and significantly cheaper to maintain than on-premise monoliths.
-The migration path exists—and it costs less over 3 years than continuing to patch what you have.
+The migration path exists—and a proper Next.js to PostgreSQL rebuild costs less over a 3-year timeline than continuing to patch what you currently have.

 "

-"We were paying $28,000/month to maintain middleware between our 2006 patient records system and our mobile portal.
-The FHIR migration took 16 weeks and our monthly infrastructure cost dropped to $2,100.
+"We were paying over $28,000 a month just to maintain the middleware between our 2006 patient records system and our new mobile portal.
+The FHIR migration took 16 weeks, and our monthly infrastructure cost dropped to $2,100 on AWS.
 More importantly, we passed our HIPAA audit without a single finding for the first time in 5 years."

 "